Ria424/developers-animatesdk-docs/Flash_object/Flash2.md

 #### Description

-Property; a string that corresponds to the global Classpath setting in the ActionScript 3.0 Settings dialog box.
+Property; `string`; A string that corresponds to the global Classpath setting in the ActionScript 3.0 Settings dialog box.
 Items in the string are delimited by semi-colons.
 To view or change ActionScript 2.0 Classpath settings, use [Flash.packagePaths - dropped](../Flash_object/Flash48.md).

 #### Example